 Dear Home-Ec 101,

 In your case, I’d probably use a cup of baking soda per load of new clothing.
-It may take several washings as some companies are now using even stronger disinfectants and even pesticides to protect the clothing during clothing is storage.
-Those chemicals are even harder to get out.
+It may take several trips through the clothes washer as some companies are now using even stronger disinfectants and pesticides to protect the clothing during storage.
+Those chemicals are a beast to strip.

 Send your domestic questions to firstname.lastname@example.org.